-To advertise and operate an ECEC service, the Regulatory Authority must have first granted provider approval to the entity who will operate the service as well as service approval in relation to the particular service.10 made for a proposed service.
-The Regulatory Authority focuses on the applicant's ability to comply with the requirements of the NQF, including to meet the developmental and educational needs of the children they intend to enrol in their service.
+To advertise and operate an ECEC service, the Regulatory Authority must have first granted provider approval to the entity who will operate the service as well as service approval in relation to the particular service.11 made for a proposed service.
+The Regulatory Authority focuses on the applicant's ability to comply with the requirements of the NQF and the Child Safe Standards, including to meet the developmental and educational needs of the children they intend to enrol in their service.